WaldoJeffers/graphql-to-json/README.md

 ```
 See above for more information about the parameters.

-*NB* : the CLI just calls the function exported by the module.
+*NB* : the CLI just calls the function exported by the module, but if no `output` is provided, a file called `schema.json` is created where the command is executed.

 ## Examples
 ### As a module, with no callback